AHS experts weigh in on the ongoing debate about giving cats access to the great outdoors.

 While most veterinarians acknowledge that cats are much safer without going outside where they risk exposure to disease or trauma, there are some cats who may resist being indoors only.
 AHS encourages leash-training kitties who incessantly beg to be outdoors.
 It’s easier than you think!

-You might also trying building a cat enclosure (also called a “catio”), which will give your cat fresh air and the feeling of being outside while keeping them safe from cars, predators, and even poisonous plants.
+You might also trying buying or building an outdoor cat enclosure (also called a “catio”), which will give your cat fresh air and the feeling of being outside while keeping them safe from cars, predators, and even poisonous plants.

-- Annual trips to the veterinarian for wellness checks and necessary vaccines
+- Annual trips to the veterinarian for wellness checks, vaccines, and overall preventative care

-- A collar with ID tag AND microchip (just in case the collar falls off)
+- A collar with ID tag AND microchip just in case the collar falls off (read more about proper pet identification, and the need-to-knows about microchips)

 - Year-round flea and tick prevention